BaconCat1/minecraft-world-downloader/README.md

 <details>
   <summary>Contact information</summary>

-  For problems, bugs, feature requests and questions about how to use the application, please [open an issue](https://github.com/mircokroon/minecraft-world-downloader/issues/new/choose) or discussion on GitHub.
+  For problems, bugs, feature requests and questions about how to use the application, please DM bacon_cat_ on Discord.

-  For other inquiries, email: mircokroon.github@gmail.com

-  If you want to support this project, you can [donate through GitHub](https://github.com/sponsors/mircokroon?frequency=one-time&amount=5)
+  If you want to support this project, you can [Buy me a Coffee!!!](https://buymeacoffee.com/refinedvanilla)
 </details>